If there’s a better picture than this one, I’ve yet to see it.

 Addendum:

 On this post it should have been mentioned (though the post shall remain unchanged) that the Episcopal Church has, even in this present day, clerics that are pious and godly, as well the parishioners to whom they preach.
 Your Tatler can attest to that because he was a parishioner at some of those churches before swimming the Tiber.
-The further back in time, the more Episcopalians, lay and clergy, you find that fit the description above.
+The further back in time, the more Episcopalians, lay and clergy, you find that fit the description immediately above.

 _________